 Southern Nevada Archaeological Archive

-Welcome to the Southern Nevada Archaeological Archive, located at the Desert Research Institute, Las Vegas campus.
+Welcome to the Southern Nevada Archaeological Archive (SNAA), located at the Desert Research Institute (DRI), Las Vegas campus.

-This archive covers the southern counties including Clark, Esmeralda, Lincoln, Nye, and White Pine.
-If you need any other Nevada county, please contact Maggie Brown at the Nevada State Museum.
+The SNAA houses cultural resource documents pertaining to the southern counties including Clark, Esmeralda, Lincoln, Nye, and White Pine.
+If you need information pertaining to any other Nevada county, please contact Ms. Anna Camp at the Nevada State Museum – Carson City.

-Those wishing to use the Archive should note that access to the archive is in accordance with regulations set forth by the State Historic Preservation Office.
+Those wishing to use the archive’s digital services should note that access to the archive is in accordance with regulations set forth by the State Historic Preservation Office.
 Access will only be granted to individuals meeting the Secretary of the Interior’s Standards for archaeology.
-Questions concerning archive access should be directed to Ms. Annie Hershey, Data Manager, at the Nevada State Historic Preservation Office (SHPO).
+Questions concerning archive access should be directed to Ms. Karyn de Dufour, NVCRIS Program Manager, at the Nevada State Historic Preservation Office (SHPO).

-The requirements for access can be met by providing proof of one of the following:
+The requirements for accessing the archive’s digitized holdings can be met by providing proof of one of the following:

 - Be in possession of a current antiquities permits issued by the State of Nevada, Bureau of Land Management, Bureau of Reclamation, United States Forest Services, or any other land managing agency in the state of Nevada.
 Or;